redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/06/README.md

     1. Instantiate the WebAssembly module
     1. Call the WebAssembly function to generate the colour palette
     1. Making a note of the start and end times, call the WebAssembly function to generate the Mandelbrot set and display the execution time
-    1. Display the rendered image by transferring relevant slice of shared memory to the HTML `canvas` element
+    1. Display the rendered image by transferring the relevant slice of shared memory to the HTML `canvas` element
 1. Calls the asynchronous `start()` function